Ecwid/ecwid-api-docs/includes/_products.md

-inStock | boolean | `true` if the product or any of its combinations is in stock (quantity is more than zero) or has unlimited quantity. `false` otherwise. name |  string |  Product title price | number |  Base product price listPrice | number |  Product price displayed in the product list.
+inStock | boolean | `true` if the product or any of its combinations is in stock (quantity is more than zero) or has unlimited quantity. `false` otherwise. name |  string |  Product title price | number |  Base product price priceInProductList | number |  Product price displayed in the product list.
 May differ from the *price* value when the product has combinations and the default combination's price is different from the base product price compareToPrice |  number | Product's sale price displayed strike-out in the customer frontend weight |  number | Product weight in the units defined in store settings. *Omitted for intangible products* url | string |  URL of the product's details page in the store